Home Safe Home

 "But don’t let having an alarm system make you complacent," warns Martinelli.
 “A system is okay, but you have to take more precautions than that.”

 Lighting plays an important role in discouraging crime.
 “Install huge flood lights all around your house,” says Martinelli.
 “They deter anyone.”

 Indoor and outdoor cameras are helpful, but more for gathering evidence than providing security.
 “You can install cameras inside and out, but many thieves are professionals.
 They can be in and out of your home in less than four minutes,” says Martinelli.
 “But if you get video of the crime, share it with the police.
 Hopefully the evidence will help catch the thieves.”

-Thanks to smartphone and tablet technology, many cable companies are offering home security and automated control systems that can be remotely programmed and operated.
+Thanks to smartphone and tablet technology, many cable companies are offering home security and automated control systems through smart home connections that can be remotely programmed and operated.
 Whether you need to check on a new puppy or turn on your lights from afar, it’s never been so easy to keep an eye on things.
 It might surprise you to learn that these services could be included in your cable communications and entertainment package, so be sure to ask.
 View this short Home Security video to learn more.

 Although installing alarms and cameras is a good idea, you don’t have to spend a lot of money to secure your home.
 There are smaller ticket items that can enhance security as well.